 Cineplex Cinemas Yonge-Dundas and VIP

-Located at the corner of Yonge and Dundas, the 24-screen multiplex has a lot to boast about.
-Foremost, the multiplex, which opened in March 2008, reversed the trend of cinema closures in the region.
+Taking up the top floors of Toronto Life Square at the corner of Yonge and Dundas, the 24-screen multiplex has a lot to boast about.
+Foremost, the multuplex, which opened in March 2008, reversed the trend of cinema closures in the region.
 Yonge and Dundas used to be a major moviegoing destination, with the Eaton Centre and Imperial Six drawing in big crowds.
-Those theatres, which have been closed for years, were two of the first theatres in Canada to offer multiple screens, and drew enormous crowds back in the 1970s.
+Those theatres, which have been closed for more than a decade, were two of the first theatres in Canada to offer multiple screens, and drew enormous crowds back in the 1970s.
+The theatre also became the first AMC in Canada to offer an ETX auditorium, which comes equipped with a 20% larger screen and updated sound system.
 The movie house, which can seat close to 5,000 at full capacity, has digital projection technology and sound in all of its auditoriums, allowing a picture with four times the resolution of HD.
+Outside the auditoriums, the foyers feature classy murals of big-screen icons and famed directors.
 Beyond its typical uses as a movie house, some of its cinemas are used as classrooms in the morning for Ryerson University students.
-It currently has one IMAX Screen, five VIP Screens, 10 3D Screens, and one UltraAVX Screen.
-Also offered is the Stars and Strollers program.
-Wheelchair accessibility is available, as are Fidelio described video, Assisted Listening Devices and CaptiView Captioning.
-Parking can be purchased across the street, but the theatre is subway accessible, so it’s best to leave the car at home.